gergelysuto/blok-site/README.md

 # blok-site
 Beaucoup d'action de cadrage et lumières: musique devient aussi plus active selon les possibilités.
 Les enchainements sont infuencés par la densité d'activité

+Movie compression: how to compress radically, using subjective choices, (radical color, framerate, resulution reduction) that may make the end result look artistically convincing

+Uncomplete webgl solutions: instead of the whole package, chose some webgl aspects and neglect other ones for an artistically interesting result.
+Example: instead of "real 3d", using layered screens with basic lighting, like a shadow theatre.

+Very strong responsive design programing

+Multitrack sound sample management with mixing features and timed and non-timed event management